IBM/microservices-traffic-management-using-istio/README.md

 ## Part B:  Modify sample application to use an external datasource, deploy the application and Istio envoys with egress traffic enabled

-#### This part requires you to be in the root directory of this repository to use the YAML files and/or source code for the microservices.
+#### In this part, we will modify the sample BookInfo application to use use an external database, and enable the Istio envoys for egress traffic.
+Please ensure you have the Istio control plane installed on your Kubernetes cluster as mentioned in the prerequisites.
+This part requires you to be in the root directory of this repository to use the YAML files and/or source code for the microservices.
+We will run these commands from the demo folder we cloned the source code repository in at the beginning.

 ```bash
 cd demo
 ```